 Science Education for New Civic Engagements and Responsibilities (SENCER).
 Senior Associate, 2000-present, 2003 SENCER Model Developer.

 AWIS (Association for Women in Science), National Executive Board, Secretary (2007-2009), Councilor (1999-2000)

-Chemistry Learning Center, director since 1989.
+Chemistry Learning Center, director 1989-2011

 At present, much of my intellectual energy is devoted to the question of how what our students learn in chemistry can make a difference not only in their lives, but also in the health and well-being of all communities on our planet, both present and future.
-I am a Co-PI with others on a recently funded grant from the NSF that seeks to marshal our resources to move forward with this and other questions related to curriculum reform in STEM.